 Dr. Jiahui Wang is an Assistant Professor of Educational Technology at Kent State University.
 She received M.Ed. in Curriculum & Instruction from the University of Virginia and Ph.D. in Educational Technology from the University of Florida.

 Dr. Wang’s research examines how people with individual differences learn STEM content in technology-supported environments and how learning environments can be designed to accommodate individual needs.
 Specifically, she is interested in examining the influence of individual differences in cognition (e.g., working memory capacity), pre-existing interest and knowledge, as well as learning disability (e.g., dyslexia).
 In addition to traditional outcome measures of learning, her research also employs neurocognitive and psychophysiological tools such as electroencephalography (EEG) and eye-tracking to study the underlying attentional and cognitive processes while people learn with technology.
-The learning environments include but are not limited to K-12 classroom, online learning, multimedia learning, and digital game-based learning.
+The learning environments include but are not limited to K-12 classrooms, online learning, multimedia learning, and digital game-based learning.

-Ph.D. in Educational Technology, University of Florida, M.Ed. in Curriculum & Instruction, University of Virginia, B.Ed. in Mathematics Education, Ningbo University, China
+Ph.D. in Educational Technology, University of Florida, M.Ed. in Curriculum & Instruction, University of Virginia,

 Technology and individual differences; Technology integration in STEM education; Online learning; Educational neuroscience